emu-russia/pureikyubu/wiki/gba.md

 delay of the sound cannot grow the way it does when the frontend only drains the core when a queue looks short.

-The buffer is kept at a cushion of about three video frames (50 ms at 32768 Hz) and the **sound device is the clock of the machine**: a frame is mixed while the buffer is behind its cushion, so the machine runs at the rate the device plays and the two cannot drift apart.
+The buffer is kept at a cushion of about three video frames (50 ms at 32768 Hz) and the **machine keeps its own clock, with the mixer following it**: the frame loop runs one frame per iteration and `PaceFrame` holds it to the machine's own 59.7275 Hz frame period (the display's refresh only adds its own limit on top), so the emulation's speed never follows the sound device's crystal.
+The two clocks are reconciled by playing the buffer back at a slightly different rate - `AudioBuffer::Play` resamples by the rate `UpdateClock` steers from the buffer's level - so the fraction of a percent by which they disagree (a 60.00 Hz display against the GBA's 59.7275 is 0.46 %, i.e. 8 cents) costs neither a growing delay nor audio thrown away sample by sample.
+The steering is a slow PI controller on a *filtered* level (`ClockCorrection`): because the device takes a whole callback period at a time, the raw level saws up and down at the beat of the two clocks, and a controller that answers that sawtooth instead of the level swings the playback rate several percent between neighbouring frames - a rattle, with the excess audio dropped on top of it.
 A buffer that ran dry (the host stalled, a frame took far too long) is refilled with a few extra frames in the same iteration - a machine in step with the device only makes up one frame's worth of audio per frame - and a callback period the buffer cannot fill is silence rather than a repeat of the samples before it.
-With `video.vsync` on - the shipped default - the display clock and the GBA's 59.7275 Hz do not agree (a 60.00 Hz refresh is 0.46 % faster); because the device is the clock, that costs a repeated picture frame every few seconds instead of a growing delay or audio thrown away sample by sample.
-The delay and the counters are part of the window title when `video.showFps` is on.
+The delay, the rate correction and the counters are part of the window title when `video.showFps` is on.

 The mixer's levels are the hardware's (GBATEK "Max Output Levels"): each of the four PSG channels spans a quarter of the output range and each FIFO the whole of it, so a direct sound channel is four